Dream Interpretation · Sleep Neuroscience · Somatic Decoding

 The meaning is never in the single symbol.

-It’s in the pattern — the weight, the direction, the feeling that stayed after you woke.
+It’s in the pattern — the weight,

 Stop asking: what does this symbol mean?
 Start asking: what in my actual current life has this exact emotional quality?
 The dog attack, the pursuer, the changed face — these aren’t messages encoded in symbol.
 They’re the most direct report your brain knows how to make, delivered through the only channel that doesn’t know how to be polite about it.